SoftwareAG/cumulocity-examples/microservices/README.md

 #### sample-python-microservice

-It is a more comprehensive Python microservice application which uses the Cumulocity REST API and exposes endpoints to:
+Python microservice application which uses the Cumulocity REST API and exposes endpoints to:

 - verify if the microservice is up and running
 - create a device and random measurements for it